This is a musing about confronting, and the confrontation of invisible disability.

 For the uninitiated, this ‘delayed effect’ is quite typical of autism – I am less able to react ‘in the moment’ during social interactions, and my brain takes a longish time to absorb, replay and assimilate the verbal exchanges and various innuendos and even body language expressed.
 By the time I have managed to grasp anything at all, the moment is usually long over.
 The time lapse is even more pronounced when anything like a potentially unpleasant face-to-face encounter occurs.
 Well, this time was like all other times.

-A few questions now linger in my mind, playing out incessantly, another ‘side-effect’ of autistic cognition.
+A few questions now linger in my mind, playing out incessantly, this kind of mental processing being another ‘side-effect’ of autistic cognition.
 It isn’t a grand emotional issue, it is a persistent discomforting feeling that something is not ‘right’ in the area of logic and reason.
 Many of us find it difficult to ‘let go’ of brain worms, until a logical and truth-based solution based on concrete fact is arrived at – which, in a neurotypical social world, is often not possible.

 What was disturbing (to me) about this exchange with the lady?

 The most immediate cause of disquiet has to do with expectation.
-As a result of all the positive support and reactions I have received thus far from everyone at every level regarding my having with me an emotional assistance dog, I was lulled into a comfortable expectation of kindness.
-I expected questions, but I did not expect to have to deal with any unpleasantness, especially not of this nature (yes, autistics do tend to ‘file’ things in our minds, including people, and our brains function very much like library systems).
+As a result of all the positive support and reactions I have received thus far from everyone at every level regarding my having with me a psychiatric assistance dog, I was lulled into a comfortable expectation of kindness.
+I expected questions, but I did not expect to have to deal with any unpleasantness, especially not of this nature (yes, many autistics do tend to ‘file’ things in our minds, including people, and our brains function very much like library systems).
 In other words, I was quite unprepared for negativity, especially within a setting such as this one.
 Many people, even the neurotypical, do not like being unprepared, but the autistic mind is particularly thrown into chaos by sudden jolts of change, and our minds and senses do not function optimally when surprised – we are not built for easy social banter and spontaneous, impromptu rejoinders.
-As a result, even those of us with higher functioning intellects become mentally and emotionally impaired in many such instances, where our reactions then have to rely on learned responses, and how well we execute these learned responses depends on the amount of practice and level of skill at ‘play acting’ that we may or may not possess.
+As a result, even those of us who are able to quite expertly ‘mask’ or ‘perform’ neurotypicality become mentally and emotionally ‘stuck’ in many such instances.
+Our reactions then have to rely on learned responses, and how well we execute these learned responses depends on the amount of practice and level of skill at ‘play acting’ that we may or may not possess.

 Apart from being caught off guard by the unexpected, a more sinister reason for my sense of unease began to unfold in my mind.